Princeton-LSI-ResearchComputing/tracebase/CONTRIBUTING.md

 #### Linting

-To lint prior to submitting a pull request, you may need to install `markdownlint`, linked above (the rest should have been installed in your environment (see Create a virtual environment)).
+To lint prior to submitting a pull request, you may need to install `markdownlint` and `dotenv-linter`, linked above (the rest should have been installed in your environment (see Create a virtual environment)).
 Then run:

     markdownlint .
     flake8 .
-    pylint TraceBase/ DataRepo/ *.py
+    pylint TraceBase DataRepo *.py
     black .
     isort .
+    dotenv-linter TraceBase DataRepo

 `black` and `isort` will automatically fix any issues they find.
 The others will require manual edits.